A Second Home

 “How is this to be explained?
 I suppose as follows: When a multitude of young men [and women], keen and open-hearted, sympathetic, and observant as young men [and women] are, come together and freely mix with each other, they are sure to learn one from another, even if there be no one to teach them; the conversation of all is a series of lectures to each, and they gain for themselves new ideas and views, fresh matter of thought, and distinct principles for judging and acting, day by day.”

 Stetson University is a residential liberal arts university that is entirely rooted in our values of personal growth, intellectual development and global citizenship.
 Our staff in Residential Living and Learning are striving to create a residential environment in which there are many opportunities for students to freely mix with one another.
-We ensure that there are faculty, staff and students there to teach students in the residence halls.
+We ensure that there are staff and students present to provide insights and foster personal growth while in the residence halls.
 Residents will have numerous opportunities to be involved and engaged in a community that is grounded in learning objectives.

 Whether a student is just meeting their roommate or they have been great friends for years, the roommate experience is one that prepares them for a life of relationships where there must be a compromise between different ways of doing things, diverse lifestyles and viewpoints.
 These lessons will be invaluable to them as they go through life's relationships, in personal friendships, marriage or committed relationships and the workplace.
 As a parent or family member of a student, you can be a great resource to help them think about how to engage a roommate relationship in a positive way, rather than walking away or ignoring issues because those options will not always exist.
 Also, take some time to think about meaningful relationships you have had in your life that were unexpected, difficult at first or occurred with someone who is very different from yourself.
 These are the stories that will help your student when things are not easy for them.